 MCRD Parris Island

-The Marine Corps has authorized the families of Kilo and November company recruits to mail them their personal cell phones to be used upon completion of the Crucible.
+The Marine Corps has authorized the families of some recruits to mail them their personal cell phones to be used upon completion of the Crucible, as directed by the MCRD Parris Island page.
 These new Marines will not have continuous access to their phones, but will be given access to them at specific times.

 The Marine Corps has requested that families not send phones to any other recruits yet.
 They will announce when other companies are authorized access to their phones upon completion of the Crucible.